 Oliver Goldsmith (10 November 1728 – 4 April 1774) was an Anglo-Irish poet, novelist, playwright, and hack writer.
 A prolific writer of various literature, he is regarded among the most versatile authors of the Georgian era.
-His magnum opus, the 1766 novel The Vicar of Wakefield, was one of the...
+His comedy plays for the English stage are considered second in importance only to...

 —Gerald Brenan in Face of Spain